 There’s other measures, but these will do - I need to get this posted some day.
 We can talk more in the comments!

-First link is to the excellent Wired article here that also describes the events.
-There are some inaccuracies, but it paints a very good picture.
+First link is to the excellent Wired article The Untold Story of NotPetya, the Most Devastating Cyberattack in History (Andy Greenberg) that also describes the events.

-The Microsoft Passwordless Strategy is a long-term goal, and doesn’t fall into the list of things you’ll be able to achieve quickly, but it’s a great target, as is the Zero Trust concept.
+The Microsoft Passwordless Strategyis a long-term goal, and doesn’t fall into the list of things you’ll be able to achieve quickly, but it’s a great target, as is the Zero Trust principle.
 Both are born out of the new reality of the way digital systems interact in the new millennium.

 I really hope you found this interesting and useful, and that you might take away something tangible to push for progress within your own organisation or for your customers.